monosans/socnet/README.md

 - All of the above
 - Use Django admin panel
-- Use a REST API that supports all CRUD operations and filtering
+- Use a REST API that has a Swagger UI and supports all CRUD operations and filtering

 ## Tech Stack